polygon-io/xbrl-parser/README.md

 ```

 That's great and all...but the fact in the above example references a unit called "u1",
-let's see what that more complex unit might look like:
+Let's see what that more complex unit might look like:
 ```xml
 <unit id="u1">
     <divide>